-After parents’ separate, 70 per cent of their children grow up without serious problems, to enjoy much the same quality of life as children whose parents stay together, but for the other 30 per cent the future isn’t so rosy.
+After parents’ separate, many of their children grow up without serious problems, to enjoy much the same quality of life as children whose parents stay together, but for the others the future isn’t so rosy...

 Professor Michael Lamb, Professor of Psychology at the University of Cambridge and the world’s foremost authority on children’s relationships with their fathers, explains: